POSTED BY May 14, 2012 COMMENTS (1,769)ON

-Imagine your contribution + employer contribution has been total Rs 3,50,000 till date.
+Imagine your contribution + employer contribution has been a total Rs 3,50,000 to date.
 Out of this 3,50,000 , suppose 2,50,000 has gone in EPF , and rest 1,00,000 has gone in EPS (for pension) .
-Now if you quit your job in 6th year of employment and opt for withdrawal of your Provided Fund money (EPF + EPS actually) , then do you think you will get total 3,50,000 .
-NO !
+Now if you quit your job in the 6th year of employment and opt for withdrawal of your Provided Fund money (EPF + EPS actually), then do you think you will get a total of 3,50,000.
+NO!

 There is something called Table ‘D’, under which its mentioned how much you get at the time of exit from your job, there is a slab for each completed year and you get n times of your last drawn salary (depending on the completed year of service) subject to maximum to Rs 15,000 per month.

-Note that the table D is up to 9 yrs only, because if 10 yrs are crossed, then you are liable for pension.
+Note that the table D is up to 9 yrs only, because if 10 yrs are crossed, then you are liable for a pension.

 You can always invest more than 12% of your basic salary in Employee Provident Fund which is called VPF (Voluntary Provident Fund).
-In this case the excess amount will be invested in PF and you will keep on getting the interest, but the employer is not supposed to match your contribution.
-He will just invest up to maximum of 12% of your basic, not more than that.
+In this case, the excess amount will be invested in PF and you will keep on getting the interest, but the employer is not supposed to match your contribution.
+He will just invest up to a maximum of 12% of your basic, not more than that.